madmace/ALFONSo_ICL8038/Frequency.md

 In VLFO mode the minimum frequency is ~3Hz, so we're not there.

-The problem is Timer 3 is the reference frequency which is very high.
+The problem is Timer3 is the reference frequency which is very high.

-***Reference Timer with managed Overflows***
+***Reference 16bit Timer with managed Overflows***

 To solve the problem I thought if it was possible to use a management with the managed Overflow of the same Timer3.